rafansmpj/Tenable-CloudeDesktop-QUICK-WINS/README.md

 # Tenable Quick Wins - Claude Desktop Skills

-An agent that works with the Hexa AI MCP to build/generates an interactive Executive Dashboard for Quick Wins to reduce the Tenable One Exposure Score across cumulative phases of 10%-20%-30%-40%-50%.
+An Cloude Desktop Skill that works with the Hexa AI MCP to build/generates an interactive Executive Dashboard for Quick Wins to reduce the Tenable One Exposure Score across cumulative phases of 10%-20%-30%-40%-50%.

 ## What it does